IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 ### Linear {Platform} Stepper

-The {Platform} `Stepper` gives you the opportunity to set its steps flow using the `linear` property.
+The {Platform} `Stepper` gives you the opportunity to set its steps flow using the `Linear` property.
 By default, linear is set to *false* and the user is enabled to select any non-disabled step in the `Stepper`.

 When the linear property is set to *true*, the stepper will require the current non-optional step to be valid before proceeding to the next one.